-This harvest strategy has been developed in line with the Fisheries' over-arching Harvest Strategy Policy for Aquatic Resources (Department of Fisheries 2015a; Fletcher et al. 2016) as well as relevant national policies/strategies (ESD Steering Committee 1992) and guidelines (e.g. Sloan et al. 2014).
+This harvest strategy has been developed in line with Fisheries' over-arching Harvest Strategy Policy for Aquatic Resources (Department of Fisheries 2015) as well as relevant national policies/strategies (ESD Steering Committee 1992) guidelines (e.g. Sloan et al. 2014) and international best practice (Fletcher et al. 2016).
 The harvest strategy also covers impacts on bycatch, endangered, threatened and protected (ETP) species, habitats and other ecological components.
-This ensures risks to these elements are managed effectively as well as consideration of fishing impacts from all fishing activities on any risks to these elements are managed effectively.
+This ensures risks to these elements as well as consideration of fishing impacts from all fishing activities are managed effectively.

-This draft document has been developed via a consultative process with industry members and is subject to approval by Fisheries and the Minister for Fisheries.
+This document has been developed via a consultative process with industry members and is subject to approval by the Director General of the Department and the Minister for Fisheries.